adaptivestone/framework-documentation/docs/05-models.md

 export default SomeModel;

-// good practice to return type from model export type TSomeModel = GetModelTypeFromClass<SomeModel>;
+// It's good practice to return the type from the model. export type TSomeModel = GetModelTypeFromClass<SomeModel>;
 ```

 :::warning

-Models are united once per process, and then the united instances are cached.
-Do NOT expect constructor or `init` hook calls on every model loading.
+Models are instantiated once per process, and their instances are then cached.
+Do not expect constructor or `init` hook calls on every model load.

 :::

 :::tip

-Please do not name the model in plural form.
+Please do not use the plural form for model names.

 **Bad** - Coin**s**